ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment_mm.md

 Choose the appropriate column given the library preparation characteristics and generate a matrix expression table, columns are samples, rows are genes.

+What does stranded and unstranded mean?
+Which is better and why?
+[Stranded vs Unstraded](https://www.ecseq.com/support/ngs/how-do-strand-specific-sequencing-protocols-work)

 ---
 ## Alignments